Chao-Hao0117/Chao-Hao0117.github.io/_pages/about.md

 ## Biography

 Welcome!
-Now I am a strategy manager in Qingdao Haike Holdings Co., Ltd.I am applying Ph.D. now and I have strong background in **econometrics, asset pricing, and financial engineering**.
+Now I am a strategy manager in Qingdao Haike Holdings Co., Ltd. I have strong background in **econometrics, asset pricing, and financial engineering**.
 My research employs **empirical methods and financial modeling** to address questions in asset valuation and market behavior.
 Professionally, I have applied these skills in securities analysis, investment cultivation, and strategic decision-making.

 ## Research Interests

-My research bridges **econometric methodology** and **financial economics**, with substantive applications in capital markets and corporate finance.
-My work is characterized by:
+My primary research interests include (but are not limited to):
+* **Econometrics**
+* **Asset Pricing**
+* **Financial Engineering**

 ## Education